 - Can the help and/or dialog be updated to reflect this?
 The current dialog implies that Host is mandatory in all situations.
 Just entering the database name is much easier.

-#3 Updated by Carlo Copat about 7 years ago
+#3 Updated by Carlo Copat over 7 years ago

 I have a problem with the connection to the spatial data with oracle.
 When I go to test the connection oracle gives me this error: ORA-12705 Can not access NLS data files or invalid environment specified.
 Unable to connect.
 If I run the same connection with SQL Navigator everything is working perfectly.
 You need to set some specific parameter in QGIS? thanks

-#4 Updated by Jonathan Moules about 7 years ago
+#4 Updated by Jonathan Moules over 7 years ago